-Welded sockets are used to connect the devices to the process.
-Threaded adapters enable simple adaptation of devices with standard threaded fittings, e.g. to process-side hygiene connections.
+Welded sockets are used to connect the devices to the process, threaded and hygienic adapters for easy adaptation of devices with standard threaded fittings, e.g. to hygienic connections on the process side.

 Mounting strap

 The mounting accessories are used for stable mounting of the device at the measuring point.
 The parts are available in various versions and sizes.